 A quick recollection of your school-time education may help you recall the function of this tiny pear-shaped organ also known as the gallbladder.

 Albeit small, the gallbladder, under the liver, plays an essential role in collecting and storing bile that liver produces.
 On an average, the liver produces around three to four cups of bile.
 Bile is a yellowish, bitter-tasting liquid that aids in digesting fats.
 When fatty foods ingestes, the gallbladder releases bile into the small intestine through a duct.
 This process helps in digestion by breaking down the fat and removing the waste.

 What Are Gallstones

-As the name suggests, Gallstones are stones or lumps or tiny pebbles of hardened digestive fluid.
+As the name suggests, gallstones are stones or lumps or tiny pebbles of hard digestive fluid.
 They can form in the gallbladder or even in the bile duct.
 The gallstones vary in size.
 For instance, there can be one large gallstone of the size of a golf ball or hundreds of gallstones as tiny as a speck of sand.
 Though, usually, they are said to be around 5-10 mm in diameter.